StanfordMSL/msl_quad/docs/source/software/quick_start_guide.rst

 ========================

 You will need to run a similar setup on the companion computer (CC).
-For simplicity, we have prepared disk images that can be cloned via Clonezilla straight onto new boards.
-They currently come in three different flavours:
+For simplicity, we have prepared disk images that can be cloned via Etcher straight onto new boards.
+We currently use the ODriod UX4 as our companion computer.

-1. Odroid
-2. Upboard
-3. TX2

-..
-TODO:
-    Link to cloned image for those not in lab.

-Borrow the relevant USB stick from the lab.
+Instructions for flashing can be found :ref:`here<Companion Computer>`.

 Once you have flashed the relevant image and AFTER you have setup the flight controller (see next section) you will need to configure one of the board's